-Together with relevant experience in the construction sector, this degree could lead to a successful career in senior roles such as Construction Site Management, Consultation, Project Co-ordination, Costing and Tendering, Training and Development.
+Together with relevant experience in the construction sector, this degree could lead to a successful career in senior roles such as Construction Site Management, Consultation, Project Coordination, Costing and Tendering, Training and Development.
 The degree could also provide entry onto numerous postgraduate courses such as MSc Construction Management.

-- You will develop autonomous decision making skills and project management experience which will enable you to supervise and manage construction projects. - During your studies you will use industry standard equipment and also be invited to compete against other institutions using computer-based simulation software. - You can study this course after completing the HNC or FdSc in Construction, with the flexibility of studying full or part-time. - There are excellent iob opportunities in Peterborough and the surrounding area as the course has strong links with local employers.
+- During your studies you will use industry standard equipment and also be invited to compete against other institutions using computer-based simulation software. - You can study this course after completing the HNC or FdSc in Construction, with the flexibility of studying full or part-time. - There are excellent job opportunities in Peterborough and the surrounding area as the course has strong links with local employers.